nativefier/nativefier/README.md

     docker build -t local/nativefier .

-After that you can build your first nativefier app to the local `$TARGER-PATH`.
-Please ensure that you have write access to the `$TARGER-PATH`:
+After that you can build your first nativefier app to the local `$TARGET-PATH`.
+Please ensure that you have write access to the `$TARGET-PATH`:

     docker run -v $TARGET-PATH:/target local/nativefier https://my-web-app.com/ /target/